#

 var output = new M4AOutput("output.m4a");

-- On Windows: MF AAC
+- Windows environments: MF AAC

 - Other platforms: VO-AAC